river-fish/tandemQueue/README.md

 __Notes on distributions:__

 * First try deterministic server rates and maybe uniform.
+* Mixtures of distributions: e.g. i.e. different types of cutomers.
+Extend state space to fast anf slow people.
 * Heavy-tailed distributions: first try one with many moments, then maybe Cauchy-like (e.g. f(x) \propto (1+ x^2)^(-2))

 __TODO, to explore:__

 5. Hammersley book: control variates, ...
 6. Burk's theorem: reversibility to Poisson departures ( something with innovations in one direction vs innovations in other direction)
+7. "need one more moment" controling the mean waiting time means we need to control the variance of the service time.

 ### 3) Diagnostics/visualisation